textpattern/textpattern.github.io/setup/upgrading-the-installation.md

 : Contains all the core scripting and functionality.
 Also where users log into the back-end to administer the site.

 textpattern/plugins
 : Contains plugin files that have been installed.
-You may see a warning about the directory's `chmod` status (editing rights) in the Diagnostics panel.
+You may see a warning about the directory's `chmod` status (editing rights) at the top of the Diagnostics or Plugins panels if the web server does not have sufficient write permissions.

 textpattern/setup
 : Contains installation files.
 These are *not* required for upgrades and should be omitted from the upload.
 Textpattern's Diagnostics panel will warn you if the directory still exists, so you may remove it by hand.

 themes
 : Empty by default.
 It's where themes will go if you choose to export them to disk from the Themes panel as a backup or for sharing them with others.
 Each theme has its own subdirectory inside.
-Note that you may see a warning about the directory's `chmod` status (permissions) at the top of the Themes panel if the web server does not have sufficient write permissions.
+Note that you may see a warning about the directory's `chmod` status (permissions) at the top of the Diagnostics or Themes panels if the web server does not have sufficient write permissions.

 .htaccess
 : Important for handling many things on Apache web servers, like default URL formatting, 301 redirects, specific use (or not) of `www.`, and so forth.
 You can add to the file, but you should not alter or remove the default content, which Textpattern relies on. `.htaccess` can be safely removed if you run Textpattern a non-Apache web server, e.g. [Nginx](/setup/configuring-a-web-server-for-textpattern).